 If all those options fail, if your TV has a VGA input, you may have to use that instead.

-Also, to make your system "HDMI future proof" - if possible, upgrade all your HDMI cables to high speed 10.2 Gbps cables - this doesn't make a difference with the handshake issue, but it does solve the problem with any HDMI features now (such as 3D), or in the future (such as 4K resolution) that may affect what HDMI features are able to be accessed.
+Also, to make your system "HDMI future proof" - if possible, upgrade all your HDMI cables to high speed 10.2 Gbps cables - this doesn't make a difference with the handshake issue, but it does solve the problem with any new or future HDMI features you may need (such as 3D or 4K resolution) to access.